Peggy Dulany: Career

+In 2004, Dulany and her father founded Stone Barns Center for Food and Agriculture, a non-profit farm, education, and research center located in Pocantico Hills, New York, on land formerly belonging to the John D. Rockefeller estate.
+The center is a living laboratory, widely recognized for its innovative agroecological farming techniques, hands-on farmer training, and high-end farm-to-table culinary experience offered by its restaurant.

 She is also Chair of ProVentures, a business development company for Latin America and Southern Africa.
 She sits on the boards of Cambridge College, the Africa-America Institute, supports the family's Asia Society, and was previously on the board of the family's principal philanthropic organization, the Rockefeller Brothers Fund, as well as serving a five-year term on the board of trustees of the Rockefeller Foundation (1989–1994).
 She is also a member of the Council on Foreign Relations in New York, whose Honorary Chairman is her father.

 Her most prominent public position is as founder and chair of the Synergos Institute, which she established in New York in 1986.
 The mission of the organization is to work together with its partners to "mobilize resources and bridge social and economic divides to reduce poverty and increase equity around the world".
 Its most prominent public event, the "University for a Night", brings together senior leaders from government, business and civil society in a positive dialogue on inter-sector collaboration and problem solving.

 Synergos has throughout its history been actively involved with the United Nations; in 1998 it gave a dinner at UN headquarters in New York, billed as a University for a Night event, where world problems were discussed.
 In attendance was the Secretary-General Kofi Annan, and James Wolfensohn, then President of the World Bank, who is a close associate of the family.
 The Institute has received contributions from Fortune 500 companies, foundations, UNICEF, and a variety of private donors.

 Synergos has also developed the "Global Philanthropists Circle" (GPC) (co-founded with her father) in 2001, a dynamic network of leading international philanthropists dedicated to eliminating poverty and increasing equity worldwide.
 The GPC currently has more than 100 member families from 30 countries, including South Africa, Brazil, Pakistan and the Philippines.
 In addition, in the 1980s and '90s, with support from the United Nations Development Programme and the Rockefeller Foundation, Synergos conducted research on partnership approaches to large-scale social problems in Africa and Asia.